KCNC roller bearing bottom bracket

 Now here’s an interesting development.
 I’ve just found this article over on BkeRumor about a new bottom bracket from KCNC (of anodised jockey-wheel fame) which looks like offering a useful increase in bottom bracket life.

-Dave has recently perfected the process of replacing standard cartidge bearings in outboard bottom brackets, giving useful life increases for anything from Superstars cheap bottom brackets upwards at a cost of a few pounds.
+Dave has recently perfected the process of replacing standard cartridge bearings in outboard bottom brackets, giving useful life increases for anything from Superstars cheap bottom brackets upwards at a cost of a few pounds.
 If you’re not mechanically minded though these look to be a sound purchase at around £39 or so.

-At least you won’t have to trouble yourself or the bikeshop mechanic any sooner than you need to.
+At least you won’t have to trouble yourself or the bike shop mechanic any sooner than you need to.
 And knowing KCNC, I’d expect a range of colours too!

 1. tony says: